SrivaishnaviGone/SrivaishnaviGone/README.md

 - 👋 Hi, I’m @SrivaishnaviGone
-- 👀 I’m interested in Python, ML, and JavaScript
+- 👀 I’m interested in wireless communications and Computer Networking.
+-     Python, Machine Learning and Linux
 - 🌱 I’m currently learning Sckit-learn Algorithms
 - 💞️ I’m looking to collaborate on Data Mapping and Networking Projects
 - 📫 How to reach me vaishurao18@gmail.com